kojiwell/deploy_havana/doc/all_in_one.rst

 Build All-in-One Node Anyway.
 ==========================================================

-Quick Install by a Bash Script.
+Quick Installation by Bash Script.
 ------------

 First, you need to update ``/etc/hosts`` for your environment.
 If your hostname is not resolvable,